tokay-lang/tokay-docs/src/appendix/operators.md

 Tokay implements the following operators for use in expressions.
 The operators are ordered by precedence, operators in the same row share the same precedence.

+Don't confuse with some rows which look as redundant, this depends on either the operator is delimited by whitespace from its operands or not.

 <table>
     <thead>
         <tr class="title">